-Which is the best London airport for me?
+What's the best London airport for me to use?

 National Railcard discounts apply here also.

 The Stansted Express also offers first-class tickets, which come with a fast-track pass allowing you to skip the line at security.
-Singles cost £27.10 from Liverpool Street and £42.10, £25.30 and £41.10 from Tottenham Hale.
-Advance first-class tickets are available from £24 online.
 First-class seats are wider than in standard, with more legroom.
-A catering trolley offers refreshments for all passengers.
+A catering trolley -- where you pay for snacks and drinks -- offers refreshments for all passengers.

-National Express coaches run to Stansted Airport 24 hours a day on four different routes into town, dropping off at 18 different locations across London.
-Fares start from as little as £5 one-way when bought online, with returns costing £10.
+National Express coaches run to Stansted Airport 24 hours a day.
 Journey times can be as fast as 50 minutes, but traffic in and out of the city can easily clog up, pushing trips closer to the two-hour mark.

 The Stansted Express delivers passengers to Tottenham Hale and Liverpool Street stations.